 First aid is available throughout the festival.
 Stop at any of the information booths for assistance, or ask a uniformed National Park Service ranger or police officer for assistance.

 Where Can I Park?

-Parking is available at City of Lowell garages for $10-15/car.
+Parking is available at City of Lowell garages at day rates.
 Please note that downtown streets are re-directed and closed for the Festival.
-Three-day parking passes for the whole festival are also available.
 More details on the Directions and Parking page.